 A year and a half ago I wrote an article called “Why I’m Not a Non-Diet Dietitian.”
-It’s not the most-read post on this blog, but it is something that I’m proud of since I consider myself to be a poor writer and I believe that it is the only long-form piece of writing I have done that has had a major impact on a number of people.
+It’s not the most-read post on this blog, but it is something that I’m proud of since I consider myself to be a poor writer and I believe that it is was one of the only long-form piece of writing I had done up until that point that has had a major impact on a number of people.

 I had planned on writing more about the topic, but honestly, I haven’t had much more to say and the original article still sums up the majority of my thoughts even though I have been in the field for almost twice as long now.

 The title is 99% for clickbait.
 The whole point of discussing this is not to downplay HAES or the non-diet approach since they have a lot of value in dietetics.

 The key message is that I believe that significant weight-loss is achievable (and maintainable) for a far greater percentage of people than statistics are currently indicating.

 I believe that it is the strategies used that are flawed, rather than people inherently not being able to succeed with weight-loss.
 And I think that it is okay for dietitians to be talking about deliberately aiming for weight-loss as part of one of many approaches to improving overall health.